wazery/api/README.md

-# HackToday-API
+# HackHub Agnostic Rails API
-The Rails API that powers the HackToday applications
+The agnostic Rails API that powers the HackHub Chrome extension, Angular web and mobile applications.